numpex/proxy-geos-hc/README.md

 ### Configuration option KOKKOS_RAJA_OMP

- The `KOKKOS_RAJA_OMP` is used to specify which model programming and portability enabling library is used.
+ The `KOKKOS_RAJA_OMP` is used to specify which programming model and portability enabling library is used.
 The available options include RAJA and KOKKOS.
 This enables cross-platform seamingless and abstractions either with respect to the parallel programming model or the data container and the corresponding layout.
-In the current ProxyApp, Lvarray container is used for RAJA while  KOKKOS provides its own container.
+In the current proxyApp, Lvarray container is used for RAJA while  KOKKOS provides its own container.
 In cases where neither RAJA nor KOKKOS is used, std::vector container is used.
 #### 1. DEFAULT option
 The default option (without any specification for `KOKKOS_RAJA_OMP`) is sequential mode. [**Not supported at the moment**](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc/-/issues/8).